muon2998/MSRS/README.md

 *Note: The R Markdown file can always be modified so that it checks some of these things instead and make it more elegant, but for some reason thought at the time these were faster to check "by hand"*

-- [ ] set the workding directory to yours in the first line of the R script.
+- [ ] Set the workding directory to yours in the first line of the R script. `setwd("C:/Users/HGupta/Documents/Hopkins/MSRS/2020/Data/Results")`
 - [ ] Formatting for **concentration_judges.txt**: 1-column with judge names -- should match exactly those in all_raw.txt
 - [ ] Formatting for **all_raw.txt**: A tab-separated 6-column file (*or .xlsx/.csv if you change the script*).
 If you used the same Google Form, this was just a copy/paste straight from the Google Spreadsheet.
   - Column 1: Judge name. **The judge names should be 100% identical across different rows and match the text files that have judge names for each concentration.**